victorjunnanpan/pansyntaxlab/content/authors/Jungu Kang/index.md

 role: PhD student at UCSC

 # Organizations/Affiliations
-organizations: University of California, Santa Cruz
+organizations:
-  - name: The Chinese University of Hong Kong
+  - name: University of California, Santa Cruz
     url: ''

 # Short bio (displayed in user profile at end of posts)